 (a) This is a cost-reimbursement Agreement.
-The Recipient shall be reimbursed for costs incurred in the satisfactory performance of work hereunder in an amount not to exceed \$62,355, subject to the availability of funds.
+The Recipient shall be reimbursed for costs incurred in the satisfactory performance of work hereunder in an amount not to exceed \$63,776.00, subject to the availability of funds.

-- (b) Any advance payment under this Agreement is subject to Section 216.181(16), Fla.Stat., and is contingent upon the Recipient's acceptance of the rights of the Division under Paragraph (12)(b) of this Agreement.
+(b) Any advance payment under this Agreement is subject to Section 216.181(16), Fla.Stat., and is contingent upon the Recipient's acceptance of the rights of the Division under Paragraph (12)(b) of this Agreement.
 The amount which may be advanced may not exceed the expected cash needs of the Recipient within the first three (3) months of the contract term.
-For a federally funded contract, any advance payment is also subject to federal OMB Circulars A-87, A-110, A-122 and the Cash Management Improvement Act of 1990.
+For a federally funded contract, any advance payment is also subject to federal 2 C.F.R.
+Part 200 and the Cash Management Improvement Act of 1990.
 All advances are required to be held in an interest-bearing account.
-If an advance payment is requested, the budget data on which the request is based and a justification statement shall be included in this Agreement as Attachment G. Attachment G will specify the amount of advance payment needed and provide an explanation of the necessity for and proposed use of these funds.
-No advance shall be accepted for processing if a reimbursement has been paid prior to the submittal of a request for advanced payment. - (c) After the initial advance, if any, payment shall be made on a reimbursement basis as needed.
-The Recipient agrees to expend funds in accordance with the Program Budget and Scope of Work, Attachment A and B of this Agreement. - (d) Invoices shall be submitted at least quarterly and shall include the supporting documentation for all costs of the project or services.
+If an advance payment is requested, the budget data on which the request is based and a justification statement shall be included in this Agreement as Attachment E. Attachment E will specify the amount of advance payment needed and provide an explanation of the necessity for and proposed use of these funds.
+No advance shall be accepted for processing if a reimbursement has been paid prior to the submittal of a request for advanced payment.

+(c) After the initial advance, if any, payment shall be made on a reimbursement basis as needed.
+The Recipient agrees to expend funds in accordance with the Budget and Scope of Work, Attachment A of this Agreement.

+(d) Invoices shall be submitted at least quarterly and shall include the supporting documentation for all costs of the project or services.
 Invoices shall be accompanied by a statement signed and dated by an authorized representative of the Recipient certifying that "all disbursements made in accordance with conditions of the Division agreement and payment is due and has not been previously requested for these amounts."
-The supporting documentation must comply with the documentation requirements of applicable OMB Circular Cost Principles.
-The final invoice shall be submitted within thirty (30) days after the expiration date of the agreement.
-An explanation of any circumstances prohibiting the submittal of quarterly invoices shall be submitted to the Division contract manager as part of the Recipient's quarterly financial reporting as referenced in Paragraph 7 of this Agreement.
+The supporting documentation must comply with the documentation requirements of applicable in 2 C.F.R.
+Part 200.
+The final invoice shall be submitted within sixty (60) days after the expiration date of the agreement.
+An explanation of any circumstances prohibiting the submittal of quarterly invoices shall be submitted to the Division contract manager as part of the Recipient's quarterly reporting as referenced in Paragraph 7 of this Agreement.